 Smoking, Food & Beverages

-In accordance with UCLA campus policy, cellular/mobile phone usage is not permitted anywhere within the Library and we ask that you turn off your phones when entering.
+In accordance with UCLA campus policy, sound on cell/mobile devices must be turned off when entering the Library.
 As a courtesy to others, please hold all mobile phone conversations outside of the library.

 When using the Library, PLEASE DO NOT LEAVE YOUR PERSONAL BELONGINGS UNATTENDED.
 Please keep in mind that your valuables can be stolen in a matter of seconds.
 The Law Library is not liable for loss or damage to personal property.
 We encourage you to make use of the Library's public lockers to store your personal belongings.